 - Warm up before exercising or playing sports.

-- Contact your health care provider if you have severe pain, numbness, you can’t apply any pressure, or if you’ve hurt the same joint before.
+- Seek urgent medical attention if you have severe pain, numbness, you can’t apply any pressure, or if you’ve hurt the same joint before.

 Sprains and strains are fairly common, and luckily most kids and teens heal quickly.
 These are fairly common injuries especially if you are an active teen who plays a sport or exercises regularly.
 However, can you tell the difference between a sprain and a strain, and do you know what to do if you get injured?